Our mother has some money that we would like to use to fix up her condo with new carpeting and appliances. My siblings and I...Read more

 Provision in Will to Kill the Cat Found Invalid

-A Chicago judge has reversed a death sentence that has been hanging over Boots the cat for months.
-The feline’s owner, Georgia Lee Dvorak, died last Christmas Eve at age 76.
-Dvorak left no survivors, and her will, written in 1988, included a provision directing that any cat or cats she owned at the time of her death be euthanized "in a painless, peaceful manner."
+If a pet owner puts a request in her will that the pet be put to death, should a court respect the request?
+Not necessarily.
+In 2012, a Chicago judge reversed a death sentence that had been hanging over Boots the cat for months.
+The feline’s owner, Georgia Lee Dvorak, died at age 76, leaving no survivors, and Dvorak's will, written in 1988, included a provision directing that any cat or cats she owned at the time of her death be euthanized "in a painless, peaceful manner."

 But trust officers at Fifth Third Bank, which was appointed to manage Dvorak’s $1.4 million estate, were reluctant to follow through on the will’s terms when it came to Boots, age 11.